viggu3sd/Blog-Post-Management-System/README.md

 ## Installation

-1. Clone the repository:
+1.Clone the repository:
 git clone https://github.com/yourusername/blog-management-system.git
 cd blog-management-system

-2.Install Dependencies
+2.Install Dependencies:
 npm install

 3.Create a .env file in the root directory and add the following: